Skip to content

 except asyncio.CancelledError:

-logger.debug("Run component cancelled")
+logger.debug("Run component stopped")

 break